-Solar Analytics Data Downloads for reporting; which one is for me?
+Which Solar Analytics Data Download is right for me?

 Solar Analytics currently offers three versions of data to suit different reporting applications.
-These data files are downloadable via a unique link that’s generated and sent via email securely.
+These data files are downloadable via a unique link that is generated and sent via email securely.

-Daily energy data is the high-level report of monthly data sets.
-It is ideal for a quick view of what’s going on in energy terms and for assessing actual versus expected system performance, which is based on our algorithms.
-It is also useful as a base data set for additional calculations to calculate (for example) excess daily energy.
+Daily Site Data is used for reporting on monthly data sets.
+It is ideal for a quick overview of energy measurements and for assessing actual versus expected system performance.
+It is also useful as a base data set for additional calculations such as excess daily energy.

-- On the End User dashboard, under the “Monthly Report” menu, selectable as any month.
+- The End User dashboard, under the “Monthly Report” menu, customisable for any month.

-- On the Fleet dashboard, under the “Data Download” menu as a total data set since the system was commissioned, titled “Daily Site Data”
+- The Fleet dashboard, under the “Data Download” menu, available from system commissioning, titled “Daily Site Data”